Sanrrone/multiGenomicContext/README.md

 * -e E-value for blastp search (default: 1e-5)
 * -i Identity % of the alignment on blastp results to consider the gene exists on the genome (default: 85)
 * -a Alignment length (%) between gene and the match for blastp search to consider the gene "exists" on the genome (default 75)
-* -s Number of character of labels genes
+* -s Number of character of labels genes (default 15)

 # How can I do a list?
 The simple way is write a txt name by name.
 Or do in a terminal: